Radio Bremen: History

 In 1922 the "Deutsche Stunde für drahtlose Belehrung und Unterhaltung" (German Hour for Wireless Education and Entertainment) was founded with the participation of Ludwig Roselius.
 On 2 May 1924 Nordische Rundfunk AG (NORAG) began broadcasting.
 On 30 November 1924, the "Zwischensender" Bremen was put into operation.
 It distributed the program from Hamburg and produced daily 3–4 hours program for the NORAG.

 After World War II, Radio Bremen began transmitting a daily programme on AM radio on 23 December 1945 under the post-war occupation of Germany by the Allied powers.
 Although located in an enclave entirely surrounded by the British Zone of occupation, the city of Bremen belonged, together with Bremerhaven, to the American Zone, and radio broadcasting was therefore overseen by the American command.
 In 1949 Radio Bremen was chartered to be the public broadcaster serving the city-state Free Hanseatic City of Bremen and became a founding member of ARD in 1950.
-Some nationwide known people had made importants steps in their career at Radio Bremen like Loriot and Jan Böhmermann.
+Some notable people like Loriot and Jan Böhmermann spent significant parts of their careers at Radio Bremen.